 BRUISE in Manchester Pride 2012.
-A play about gay domestic violence that covered a dark period in my life and a play called PASSING THROUGH which was kind of my eulogy for my Nan Francis Stewart, an exemplary human being.
+A play about gay domestic violence that covered a dark period in my life and a play called PASSING THROUGH which was kind of my eulogy for my Nan, Frances Stewart, an exemplary human being.

 10mh: Who would play you in a film?